realpython/reader/README.md

 You can install the Real Python Feed Reader from [PyPI](https://pypi.org/project/realpython-reader/):

-    pip install realpython-reader
+    python -m pip install realpython-reader

-The reader is supported on Python 2.7, as well as Python 3.4 and above.
+The reader is supported on Python 3.7 and above.
+Older versions of Python, including Python 2.7, is supported by version 1.0.0 of the reader.

 ## How to use

 The Real Python Feed Reader is a command line application, named `realpython`.
-To see a list of the [latest Real Python tutorials](https://realpython.com/) simply call the program:
+To see a list of the [latest Real Python tutorials](https://realpython.com/), call the program without any arguments:

     $ realpython
     The latest tutorials from Real Python (https://realpython.com/)